re-nft/cryptopunks/README.md

 - view cryptopunks you are lending
 - section about how it works
 - section about responsibilities of the renter and the lender
+- when clicking on a punk, open the card with the punk and show provenance
 - (optional) ability to view lender's address
 - (optional) filtering / sorting
 - (optional) next.js implementation for server-side rendering
 - (optional) highly useful.
 API to change all / some of your social avatars with the cryptopunk you have just rented out.
 Likewise, enable unsetting
+- (optional) only owner can change details about the punk.
+When clicking on a punk, show the punk's provenance + owners' details. (plural)

 ## Frontend Tabs